 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and outgo

-Safety Environment and Sustainable Development
+[Safety Environment and Sustainable Development

 [Particulars of Loans Guarantees Security and acquisition under Section 186 of theCompanies Act 2013

 Joint venture /Associates Companies

-Details of Joint Venture/Associates Companies pursuant to Section129(3) of theCompanies Act 2013 the statement containing the salient features of the FinancialStatement of the Associate Company/Joint Venture Company is included in theConsolidated Financial Statements appended as Annexure-9 forms part of thisReport.
+Details of Joint Venture/Associates Companies pursuant to Section129(3) of theCompanies Act 2013 the statement containing the salient features of the FinancialStatement of the Associate Company/Joint Venture Company is included in the ConsolidatedFinancial Statements and the same is appended as Annexure-9 forms part of thisReport.

 Companies which have become or ceased to be subsidiaries associates and joint ventures

-During the year 2018-19 Company has not acquired or formed any new subsidiaryassociate or joint venture.
+During the year 2020-21 Company has not acquired or formed any new subsidiaryassociate or joint venture.
 Similarly no subsidiary associate or joint ventures have beenceased by way of sale of shares amalgamation winding up etc.

 Related Party Disclosures

-Capital Expenditure (CAPEX)
+[Capital Expenditure (CAPEX)

-The achievement in CAPEX is Rs.202 crore in the year 2018-19.
+The achievement in CAPEX is ' 204 crore excluding capital work in progress (CWIP) inthe year 2020-21.

 Details in respect of adequacy of internal financial controls with reference tofinancial statements are given in Management Discussion & Analysis Report.